Home > Guides > how to start a clothing business

 Step 3: Choose Your Business Model

-Selecting the right business model is essential as it directly impacts your investment, operations, and profit potential in a clothing business.
+As the business model impacts your investment, operations, and profit potential, ensure you choose the right option when launching a clothing business.

 a.
 Design and Manufacture